strimzi/strimzi.github.io/index.md

 # Downloads / Releases

 Strimzi releases are available for download on our [GitHub](https://github.com/strimzi/strimzi).
-The release artifcats contain documentation and example YAML files for deployment on OpenShift and Kubernetes.
+The release artifacts contain documentation and example YAML files for deployment on OpenShift and Kubernetes.
 The Docker images are available on [Docker Hub](https://hub.docker.com/u/strimzi/).